-- Faculty teaching effectiveness as measured through the University's Student Course Feedback Evaluations (Reference: AU Student Feedback), Classroom Observations (Reference: Classroom Observation Form) and the DPT Faculty Evaluation (Reference: DPT FacultyEval\FDCForm), as prepared by the DPT Faculty Development Committee (FDC) as part of the University's promotion and tenure review process for tenure-track faculty (Reference: AU Faculty Handbook, section VB Evaluation of Tenure Track Faculty). - Student progression through the Program (grades, learning assessments) and graduation rates, measured annually. - Student performance in full and part time clinical education experiences, as measured by student and Clinical Instructor (CI) evaluation (PT CPI Web and other Program-specific clinical education assessment forms). - Student evaluation of full and part time clinical education experiences as measured by the Physical Therapist Student Evaluation: Clinical Experience and Clinical Instruction (refer to PT Clin Ed Manual). - Student satisfaction with the Program as measured by student responses on the DPT Student Exit Survey (Reference: Student Exit Survey) and within exit interviews, measured annually.
+- Faculty teaching effectiveness as measured through the University's Student Course Feedback Evaluations (Reference: AU Student Feedback), Classroom Observations (Reference: Classroom Observation Form) and the DPT Faculty Evaluation (Reference: DPT FacultyEval\FDCForm), as prepared by the DPT Faculty Development Committee (FDC) as part of the University's promotion and tenure review process for tenure-track faculty (Reference: AU Faculty Handbook, section VB Evaluation of Tenure Track Faculty). - Student progression through the Program (grades, learning assessments) and graduation rates, measured annually. - Student performance in full and part time clinical education experiences, as measured by student and Clinical Instructor (CI) evaluation (PT CPI Web and other Program-specific clinical education assessment forms). - Student evaluation of full and part time clinical education experiences as measured by the Physical Therapist Student Evaluation: Clinical Experience and Clinical Instruction (refer to PT Clin Ed Manual or APTA SECECI). - Student satisfaction with the Program as measured by student responses on the DPT Student Exit Survey (Reference: Student Exit Survey) and within exit interviews, measured annually.

-- Graduate performance on the NPTE as measured from FSBPT data annually. - Graduate satisfaction with the Program is measured by graduate responses on the DPT Graduate Survey (Reference: DPT Graduate Survey), measured at 1 and 5 year intervals following graduation. - Employment rate, job placement, and Program graduate's employer assessment of the Program as measured by the Employer Survey (Reference: Employer Survey) and are executed in collaboration with the Alvernia Alumni Association and Institutional Advancement at 1 and 5 year intervals.
-Program Graduates are encouraged to provide updates to the Program and Alumni Association when changes in their job and home locations are made.
+- Graduate performance on the NPTE as measured from FSBPT data annually. - Graduate satisfaction with the Program is measured by graduate responses on the DPT Graduate Survey (Reference: DPT Graduate Survey), measured at 1 and 5 year intervals following graduation. - Employment rate, job placement, and Program graduate's employer assessment of the Program as measured by the Employer Survey (Reference: Employer Survey) at 1 and 5 year intervals.

-Revision 7/6/19 MHT/SS Updated 7/2020 MHT/SS; 8/14/24 JO
+Revision 7/6/19 MHT/SS Updated 7/2020 MHT/SS